dallaswmorgan/happycamper/README.md

 #Single Page App
 Happy Camper is a true SPA, meaning users never have to wait for a page to reload

-#Future Development
-It is intended for Happy Camper to become a one-stop-shop for finding and booking a campsite.
-In order to do this, I will be adding search filter functionality based on amenities available at sites (showers, picnic tables, fire rings, etc) in addition to geographical filters

 #Eclipse 2017
-One of the biggest camping events of the century is coming up in 2017- a total solar ecplipse that is traversing the continental US on August 21.
-I plan on adding a search filter for sites that will be in the path of the eclipse, using stored lat/lng coordinates.
-This will help campers plan this once-in-a-lifetime camping trip.
+A once-in-a-lifetime will event on August 21 2017, when a Total Solar Eclipse crosses the breadth of the continental United States.
+By analyzing NASA data and creating a custom polygon within which to query sites, Happy Camper helps campers plan where they will be staying for this astronomical anomaly by letting them search for only those sites that will be in the path of totality.